 People had no choice but to make do with very little.
-They managed to survive.
+But they managed to survive.
 The things we throw away today or the things we take for granted would be treasured and used to its fullest back then…

-Every scrap of food.
+Every scrap of food was consumed.
 Everything.
 Every part was used to its fullest potential.

 You know how most people throw out what’s left of a ketchup or mustard bottle (for example) with maybe that last inch of stuff on the bottom that won’t come out?
 Well they would get it out… Add a bit of water in there and shake it up, and it will come out.
 Things like that… frugality.
 No waste.